jhukdev/jameshill.dev/src/modules/articles/the-great-static-site-race.md

 I'm a total convert to TypeScript, and from what I could tell 11ty didn't have first class support.
 Whatever examples I could find didn't quite fit my needs.
 So after a quick round of boilerplate to get this site building, I decided to have a crack at creating my own setup with all of the great DX of Gatsby, but with the simplicity of 11ty.

-What I came up with was this: <a href="https://github.com/jhukdev/11tyboo" target="_blank" rel="noopener">11tyboo</a> (tickety-boo, right?).
-This aims to give me a simple starting point to bootstrap whatever project I needed, without the hassle of setup and wasted hours debugging the basics.
-It has first class TypeScript support, it has SASS and CSS module support and it provides the relevant setup needed for [partial hydration](/articles/partial-hydration).
+What I came up with was this: <a href="https://github.com/jhukdev/11tyby" target="_blank" rel="noopener">11tyby</a>.
+This aims to provide a simple starting point to bootstrap whatever project you might need, without the hassle of setup and wasted hours debugging the basics.
+It aims to replicate some of the great DX of Gatsby, but using 11ty!
+It has first class TypeScript support, SASS and CSS module support and it provides the relevant setup needed for [partial hydration](/articles/partial-hydration).

 The end result of all of this is fantastic.
 My site builds in under 9s, in contrast to Gatsby @ ~20s.
 I get to use all of the great stuff I know and love, Preact, CSS Modules, and I have **full** control over my sites structure to tune for performance.
 As the title of the article says, I was and am very impressed with what 11ty has to offer.